 When I look back on my childhood, it amazes me that I didn’t become a statistic, a small child abducted, raped or worse still, left for dead by the side of a quiet road.
 There certainly were a few characters that looked capable of doing such a thing.

-Although Fortitude Valley had its occasional beauty, it also had a forlorn feeling about it, with a hint of hopelessness.
-It never occurred to me to be astonished that so many riches could exist in the city centre only three streets from the abject poverty of this neighbourhood that I loved.
+Although Fortitude Valley had its occasional beauty, it also had a forlorn feeling about it, and a hint of hopelessness.
+It never occurred to me to be astonished that so many riches could exist in the city centre only three streets from the abject poverty of this neighbourhood I loved so much.

 It’s said that the most important years of a person’s life are the ones before the age of five because these early experiences build character and shape personality.
 For me, they made me self-reliant and independent far beyond my years, although I sometimes wonder what other people would have made of me at that age and what possible future they would have predicted.